Parimatch1/SV-Guides-Revamped/Inspection Guidelines.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

+**Speaker:**
-**Speaker:** We are now moving onto the accuracy phase!
+We are now moving onto the accuracy phase!
 In this phase, we will be testing you on your precision, aiming skills, listening skills and your accuracy!

-**Speaker:** Your task here is simple, you will be called up one by one and your aim is to taze the moving target!
+Your task here is simple, you will be called up one by one and your aim is to taze the moving target!
 You have 3 tries to hit the target.
 Please remain in a straight line until you are called up.

-**Speaker:** If it is not your turn, your tools must stay away.
+If it is not your turn, your tools must stay away.
 If you equip any tools, we may assume you are trying to cheat, and you may be dismissed.

-**Speaker:** Once complete you will go STS on the other white line by the yard gate.
+Once complete you will go STS on the other white line by the yard gate.

-**Speaker:** Understood?
+Understood?
 Yes/No, [Rank].

 `[Split the line of attendees in half down the middle]`